 In the early 1990’s, with the reality of a shortage of Priests and financial issues related to many of the Churches, it was necessary for the Diocese of Pittsburgh to evaluate all of the Parishes and make some very difficult decisions.
 In 1992, the seven Parishes of the South Side were reorganized into one Parish, Prince of Peace, and four of the seven Church buildings would remain open along with its Parish school.
 While many accepted the change, this restructuring was a difficult one, but the deep faith of its Parishioners remained strong.

 With a further decline in the number of Priests, along with limited resources, it became necessary for the Parish to close two of its four Churches and the school.
 But again, with the strong faith of its Parishioners, this action was not a setback.
 Instead, it became the first real step toward unification.

-In 2008, Prince of Peace formed its Pastoral Council, beginning its ministry with the theme of “Putting the People Back in Parish.”
+In 2008, the Pastoral Council set its focus on “Putting the People Back in Parish.”
 Since people are the true living Church, it was time to reach out to our family of faith at Prince of Peace.
 The Council had set and implemented its Pastoral plans, which balanced spiritual and social aspects and re-energized the Parish community bringing family, friends, young, old, long-time and new members together.